telepresenceio/telepresence/quick-start/qs-python-fastapi.md

 2. Change into the repo directory, then into DataProcessingService:
 `cd edgey-corp-python-fastapi/DataProcessingService/`

 3. Install the dependencies and start the Python server.
 You may need to use `pip3` and `python3` if you have Python 3 installed.
 `pip install fastapi uvicorn requests && python app.py`

   ```
   $ pip install fastapi uvicorn requests && python app.py

-    Collecting flask
+    Collecting fastapi
     ...
-    Welcome to the DataServiceProcessingPythonService!
-    ...
+    Application startup complete.

   ```